adblockplus/libadblockplus-android/README.md

 ```
 Please refer to https://github.com/JakeWharton/timber for more information about Timber.

-Use `setAllowDrawDelay(int allowDrawDelay)` to set custom delay to start render webpage after 'DOMContentLoaded' event is fired.
+Use `setAllowDrawDelay(int allowDrawDelay)` to set custom delay to start rendering a web page after 'DOMContentLoaded' event is fired.

 Use `setProvider(@NotNull AdblockEngineProvider provider)` to use external adblock engine provider.
 The simplest solution is to use `AdblockHelper` from `-settings` as external adblock engine provider: